Brewski7/Vehicle-Cloud/README.md

 ---

 > <sub>© 2025 Waldo Jordaan.
 All rights reserved.
-> Provided for academic demonstration under NDA with BMW IT Hub South Africa.
+> Provided for academic demonstration under NDA.
 > Redistribution or modification prohibited.
 > See the [LICENSE](./LICENSE) file for details.</sub>